-After asking in two or three travel agencies to compare options, we decided to take the tour to the Islas de los Uros (Floating Islands of the Uros), which takes half a day.
+After asking two or three travel agencies to compare options, we decided to take the tour to the Islas de los Uros (Floating Islands of the Uros), which takes half a day.

 Here a group of women met us singing and welcoming the visitors.

-Some of us took their Totora boat from that floating Island to the main one called Tribuna, where the only school and church are located.
+Some of us took our Totora boat from that floating Island to the main one called Tribuna, where the only school and church are located.
 Here we had a restaurant available with some basic snacks and beverages.

 When the children grow and need to study high school they do so in the city of Puno.

 The Uros speak Aymara and use their traditional clothing.
-To protect from the cold they use several layers of clothes.
+To protect themselves from the cold they use several layers of clothes.
 The Uro´s use various layers of wool bed covers when it is time to go to bed.